larsid/fogbed/docs/containers.md

 ## Building Images
-To run an container image within Fogbed, first its necessary to install some packages:
+To run an container image within Fogbed, first it's necessary to install some packages:
 ```
 FROM ubuntu:latest